stanislavgeorgiev/nasa-images/README.md

 ### Roadmap

  - ~~Create an app with a loader screen~~
+ - ~~Fetch images~~
  - Design the main areas of the app
- - ~~Fetch images~~
+ - ~~Show images nicely on screen~~
- - Show images on the screen
+ - Show single image nicely on screen
  - Add sorting options
  - Add filtering options
+ - Use responsive images depending on the device resolution